joshbegley/nyt-latest/README.md

 **Progress in Writers’ Strike Negotiations, but No Deal**\
 `A third straight day of bargaining between the studios and the union ended without an agreement.
-It wasn’t immediately clear when talks would continue.`\
+Talks will continue on Saturday.`\
 https://nytimes.com/2023/09/23/business/media/hollywood-writers-strike-negotiations.html?searchResultPosition=1

 **Corrections: Sept.
 23, 2023**\